hchtr/atay/README.md

 # atay

-C project focused on building a clean, performant rendering layer from scratch using [SDL](https://www.libsdl.org/).
+A C project focused on building a clean, performant rendering layer from scratch using [SDL](https://www.libsdl.org/).

 ## Developer Tooling